The U.S. Majors Tour is the new top tier of Championship Racing in America.

-The Majors will be run in four geographic conferences.
+The Majors will be run in five geographic conferences.
 Each Conference will have its own champion, and Majors racing offers a qualifying path to the SCCA National Championship Runoffs, where the best amateur racers in America are crowned each September.
 For a list of events, click here.

 When will the U.S. Majors Tour start?